Testing the effects of an unobservable factor: Do marriage prospects affect college major choice?: Introduction

+Because the normalized latent utility difference is generated through a selection operator and is therefore generally non-normal, the copula dependence parameter estimated in our model does not directly equal the structural covariance of interest.
+We therefore develop a simulation-based calibration procedure that maps the copula dependence parameter into the implied covariance between the structural shocks using the estimated marginal distributions of the error terms.
+This procedure allows us to construct the null distribution of the covariance statistic under the hypothesis that the unobserved components of the choice and outcome equations are independent.
+Comparing the empirical statistic with this simulated distribution yields a direct test for the presence of common unobservable factors—such as marriage prospects—that jointly influence both college major choice and marital outcomes.

-We apply our test using data from the NLYS97 to explore the potential influence of marriage prospects on college major choices.
-NLYS97 provides comprehensive data on participants' demographic backgrounds, marital status, high school and college-related attributes, graduates' income, and working hours, as well as inquiries regarding participants' expectations.
-Our test results indicate a significant link between the unobservable factors affecting marital status and major choice.
-We interpret these unobservable factors as marriage prospects,\footnote{To support our interpretation of the unobservable factors as marriage prospects, we exploit our access to some unique survey questions in the NLSY97 about the self-assessed marriage probabilities for respondents.
-When we additionally include these responses, our approach no longer detects a relationship between the unobservable factors in the marriage choice and college major choice decisions---this provides a supporting piece of empirical evidence for interpreting the unobservable factors in our main results as marriage prospects.} and, thus, our results indicate that students take into consideration their marriage prospects when they decide on their college major.
+To implement our test, we examine how marriage prospects influence college major choice using data from the NLSY97.
+The dataset contains detailed information on participants’ demographics, marital status, educational background, earnings, work hours, and survey responses reflecting their expectations.
+Our results reveal a significant association between the unobservable factors affecting marital status and college major choice.
+We interpret these unobservable factors as marriage prospects,\footnote{To support our interpretation of the unobservable factors as marriage prospects, we exploit our access to some unique survey questions in the NLSY97 that elicit respondents’ self-assessed probabilities of marriage.
+When we include these responses in our analysis, our approach no longer detects a relationship between the unobservable factors in marriage and major choice decisions.
+This finding provides empirical support for interpreting the unobservable factors in our main results as marriage prospects.} and, thus, our results indicate that students take into consideration their marriage prospects when they decide on their college major.